billyziege/dm_helper/README.md

 make sure you are okay with that.
 I personally think that providing a tool to make some people be the best DM they can be is a goal unto itself.

-This strategy is fine, but there is a more modern solution using computers.
-Relational databases are ways to store information, and web frameworks often have such databases on the "back-end".
-There is quite a bit of Using databases to store the information and accessing the information as needed.

-The design of this application is to provide this functionality.
-The database

 # Running the App

 The app isn't finished yet.
 There is no running it.
 When there is, I will update this section.
 I also